Kimtaro/node-abstract-mecab/README.md

 It parses MeCab's stdout into javascript objects that gives you access to the information MeCab provides, as opposed to a direct interface to the underlying C API.
 So far it only parses the recommended standard MeCab output format.

+Note that this is still very much work in progress, and there are still issues with long input.

 MeCab homepage: http://mecab.sourceforge.net/

 ## Usage: